Virginia V. " Ginnie" Davidson McNaughton

 Virginia V. Davidson "Ginnie" McNaughton

 Introduction by Pat Oakes: Virginia Davidson McNaughton was my hero and mentor when I was a teenager—and remained a friend forever.
 She was the sponsor of our youth group at Plymouth Congregational Church in Coconut Grove, Florida, which was my social life as a kid.
 My dad was on the church committee which hired her as our Director of Christian Education.
 He often commented that being part of the group who hired "Miss D.” as we called her was one of the best things he had ever been a part of.
 She was so smart and funny, and I dearly loved and admired her.
 In addition to being a devout and liberal Christian, she was a devout Democrat and worked hard to bring about justice in this world.
 We stayed in touch and saw each other when we could.
-I remember a long phone visit with her on the phone—less than a month before she died so suddenly.
+I remember a long phone visit with her—less than a month before she died so suddenly.
 I will miss her the rest of my life.
 Dawn Davis Cram, a friend from Plymouth since the 3rd grade (her dad came to the church to be the pastor), sent me the announcement and program about the opening of McNaughton Hall.
 Not only is Virginia smiling somewhere, but those of us who knew and loved her are smiling, too.

 McNAUGHTON, VIRGINIA DAVIDSON was born in Miami, Florida January 25, 1931, to Robert Mitchell and Dorothy Dean Davidson.
 Her father was born in Wartrace, TN and grew up in Gadsden, Alabama.
 In 1915, he graduated with an engineering degree from Vanderbilt University.
 He moved to Miami and became the first city engineer for the City of Miami Beach.
 Ten years later, in 1925, he married Dorothy Dean and became the first city manager of Coral Gables.
-In 1930, he entered the real estate busines, opening his own office on Miami Beach in 1932.
+In 1930, he entered the real estate business, opening his own office on Miami Beach in 1932.
 He was a World War I veteran, a chairman of the President's Council of Miami Beach.
 In 1950, he formed the partnership of Read, Martin and Davidson.
 He died in 1970.

 Dorothy attended Miami Schools, Florida State University for Women and Columbia University journalism school.
 She and Robert were married in 1925.
 She was among the founders of the Miami Junior League.
 She died in 1987 at the age of 89.